MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-02-complete-ai-travel-agent.md

 1. Under **Resource Management**, go to **Keys and Endpoint**.

-    You'll use the data here in the next task to build your kernel.
+    You'll use these values in the next task to build your kernel.
 Remember to keep your keys private and secure!

-TODO copy info to Program.cs
+1. Open the **Program.cs** file in Visual Studio Code.

+1. Update the following variables with your Azure Open AI Services deployment name, API key, endpoint

+    ```csharp
+    string yourDeploymentName = "";
+    string yourEndpoint = "";
+    string yourKey = "";
+    ```

+    > [!NOTE]
+    > The deployment model must be "gpt-35-turbo-16k" for some of the Semantic Kernel SDK features to work.

 ### Task 2: Create a native function